-All language majors must complete at least one semester abroad, although a full year is highly recommended.
-The Fisher four-week summer programs only satisfy this requirement after the completion of two additional 300- or 400-level language courses in the major.
+All language majors are encouraged to complete at least one semester abroad, although a full year is highly recommended.

 Language majors are strongly encouraged to double-major, to apply the language within another discipline (i.e., inclusive education, history, political science, science, international studies, management).

 Fisher alumni have identified the skills our program develops:

 - Oral presentation

 - Clear and focused writing

 - Research and analytical capabilities

 To achieve maximum proficiency in a language, majors and minors are strongly encouraged to spend one or two full semesters in an immersion experience where the language is spoken.
 Three courses maximum (minimum three credits each) may be counted toward the major for one semester overseas.
 Four courses maximum (minimum three credits each) for two semesters, unless the department chairman approves otherwise.
 Majors who choose to study abroad must complete one advanced course in their major area on the Fisher campus after their return.
 Information on the study abroad program is available from the director of study abroad, department chair, or the Study Abroad website.